-Chart 2 - SCDDSN Operated Home and Community Based Settings - Day Services and Residential Habilitation Services
+Chart 2 - SCDDSN Operated HCB Settings - Day Services and Residential Habilitation Services

-Chart 2 details the laws, regulations and policies that are used to regulate the SCDDSN-operated home and community-based settings (i.e. Day services and Residential Habilitation services).
+Chart 2 details the laws, regulations and policies that are used to regulate the SCDDSN-operated HCB settings (i.e. Day services and Residential Habilitation services).
 Previously this information was presented by setting type, which was broken down by supervision level for residential habilitation services settings and specific service for day services facilities.
 However, this did not accurately reflect that these settings are regulated by the same standards regardless of supervision level for residential habilitation services settings or specific service type for day service facilities.
 SCDHHS is now presenting the information to show how the SCDDSN-operated settings are regulated systemically.
 This was to cut down on duplicative information since many of the rights and responsibilities follow the beneficiary regardless of the setting in which they receive services.